Examples, solutions, videos, worksheets, songs, games, and activities to help Grade 3 students understand fractions.

 For example, the following circle is divided into four equal parts: blue, green, yellow and red.
 Each part, or color, of the circle represents 1/4 (one-fourth) of the whole circle.
 4/4 or 1 represents the whole circle.

 You use numerators and denominators to name fractions.
 The numerator (top number) of the fraction tells the number of parts being considered.
-The denominator (bottom number) of the fraction tells the number of parts.
+The denominator (bottom number) of the fraction tells the number of parts in a whole.

 If two fractions have the same denominator, the fraction with the greater numerator represents the larger piece of the whole.
 If the denominators of two fractions from the same whole are the same, then the parts are the same.